Undergraduate Admission Policies

 Transfer candidates presenting sixty or more hours of approved credit and/or an Associate of Arts or Associate of Science degree will be granted junior status with the understanding that:

-7. A minimum of 28 hours of general education is required.
-(See the General Education section in this Catalog for details.)
+- A minimum of 28 hours of general education is required.
+(See the General Education section for details.)

 To be considered for admission, transfer candidates must submit the following documents to the Office of Admission, Benedictine College, 1020 North Second Street, Atchison, Kansas 66002-1499:

-4. If the student has fewer than 24 transfer hours, an official report of scores earned on the ACT, CLT, or SAT; and a official high school transcript are also required.
+All applicants who matriculate to Benedictine College must submit official final college transcripts from all colleges and universities where credit has been earned; and - If the student has fewer than 24 transfer hours, an official report of scores earned on the ACT, CLT, or SAT; and an official high school transcript are also required.

 In order to be admitted on a regular basis, transfer students must meet the following criteria: